 Caution to reader: this blog post is 3 months or older.
 Blog posts older than three months may contain details about the Hack Reactor program that are no longer accurate.
 Please refer to other pages on our website to confirm current information and email us with questions.

-Laurie Voss, CTO of Node Package Maid (NPM), came to Hack Reactor to give his popular talk on what people entering the software industry should know, but no one bothers to tell them.
+Laurie Voss, CTO of Node Package Manager (NPM), came to Hack Reactor to give his popular talk on what people entering the software industry should know, but no one bothers to tell them.
 The talk, titled “Stuff Everyone Knows Except You”, ranges from fundamentals, such as the importance of testing, to fine details, like Voss’ breakdown of every popular database.
 This was Voss’ third time giving the talk at Hack Reactor, and each time students have enjoyed themselves and come away better prepared for a career as a Software Engineer.
 The talk was streamed to our remote students simultaneously.

 Watch Voss’ entire talk here (please be aware that there is some occasional salty language):